bryangomezcarranza/CalisFit/README.md

 # CalisFit

 CalisFit is an App that gives users the ability to share their Calisthenics work out videos.
-Users are able to check in to Locations and can be seen by other users.
+Users are able to check in and out of Locations (Gyms/Crossfit Gyms/ Calisthenic Parks)

 ## Main Goal